kevinsauvage/api-monitoring/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes (with tests when applicable)
-4. Add tests if applicable
+4. Run linting and tests locally
-5. Submit a pull request
+5. Open a pull request

 ## License

-This project is licensed under the MIT License.

-## Support

-For support, email support@apipulse.com or join our Discord community.
+MIT